xmironov/neutron-net/README.md

 The project was motivated by the desire to enable on-experiment analysis of reflectivity data, informing choices about changing experiment conditions or samples <em>in operando</em>.

+Additional figures to those seen in the paper are avaliable [here](/resources/figures).

 ### Built With
 * TensorFlow Keras
 * Python